pymupdf/PyMuPDF/examples/README.rst

 ==========
 Licensing:
 ==========
-Please only include code for which the same licensing applies as for the rest of this repository:
+Please only include code for which the same licensing applies as for the rest of this repository (GNU GPL V3).
-GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007, or later.

 See the COPYING file.